CHRIS Brunt penned a new three-year contract, plus a further year's option in the club's favour in August 2011.

-Chris Brunt made 29 Barclays Premier League appearances for Albion last season - either side of a two-month ankle injury he picked up in the Baggies' 1-0 home defeat to Everton on New Year's Day.
+He made 29 Barclays Premier League appearances for Albion during 2011/12 - either side of a two-month ankle injury he picked up in the Baggies' 1-0 home defeat to Everton on New Year's Day.

 Earlier in the campaign Brunt scored the opening goal in Albion's 2-0 Black Country derby triumph over Wolves at The Hawthorns in October.

-The Northern Ireland international was one of the Baggies' most consistent performers as he helped the team set a new club record points tally en route to promotion in the 2009/10 season.
+The Northern Ireland international was one of the Baggies' most consistent performers in the 2010/11 season as he helped the team set a then-new club record points tally.

 Brunt established himself as a senior figure in Albion's team in the 2009/10 campaign and for the second successive term finished as top league scorer - joint with Graham Dorrans on 13.